 Why do we make New Year’s resolutions?
 Usually, we want to change something in our lives.
 If you’re like the old me, you’ve made New Year’s resolutions in the past, and, well, they never came to fruition.
 The new me has a system for achieving those promises to myself, and I’d like to share it with you.
 Spoiler alert: as you may have figured out by now, it takes some effort and determination to change.
 But with a little persistence, we can do it!

-I used to make 4 or 6 or even 10 New Year’s resolutions.
-I didn’t make myself choose the most important one.
-You know what happened?
+I used to make 4 or 6 or even 10 New Year’s resolutions, and I didn’t make myself choose the most important one.
+Do you know what happened?
 None of my wishful thinking ever panned out.
-Don’t overwhelm yourselves with so many dreams you can’t focus, because focus is necessary.
+Don’t overwhelm yourself with so many dreams you can’t focus on because focus is necessary.
 Decide on 1 or 2 resolutions if you must.
 It’s much better to achieve one goal that’s important to you than long for more and achieve none.

 Seriously.
 Write your goal down.
 Maybe in big gold letters where you’ll see it frequently.
 Then get out your calendar.
 What will it take to make progress on your resolution each week?
 Each day?
 Write those things on your calendar for the days and weeks in January.
 After each week ends, see what you’ve accomplished during that week.
 This is important because it gives you a chance to see that, yes, you actually are working on your New Year’s resolution; half the time, we forget what we’ve done.
 Progress begets progress!

 Towards the end of the month, set up February’s calendar, refining it based on your January experience.
 Each month, follow the same process.
 All success is garnered one step at a time.
 Changing habits a bit at a time, repeated over time, will lead you right to your goal.